 Informative display materials explain the history of each car.
 You'll see mint-condition autos from the early 1900s, including a 1930 Model AA Fuel Truck used to haul gasoline, a 1956 Continental Mark II, a Willys Jeep, a 1956 Mustang Mystic Cobra, and a 1965 pearly white hard-top T-bird.

-Examples of nearly every era in America's car history are on the floor, including models from the 50s, 60s, 70s, and later.
+Examples of nearly every era, the 50s, 60s, 70s, and later, are on the floor.
 As you walk through this living history of the automobile, you'll feel like you're outside under a big sky.
 The ceiling mimics a sunny day with sunshine and fluffy white clouds, the kind that makes you want to hit the open road.

 Upstairs, get ready for wall-to-wall Boys of Summer memorabilia, including signed items from Ty Cobb, Mickey Mantle, Joe DiMaggio, Ted Williams, and none other than the Great Bambino himself, Babe Ruth.
 A pair of mannequins mimicking Texas Ranger pitcher Nolan Ryan and catcher Ivan "Pudge" Rodriguez depicts the beloved players in action.

 Vintage photos capture memorable moments across America's baseball history, while actual game equipment, an extensive baseball card collection, and other inspiring items round things out.
-A special plexiglass exhibit allows children to sign a baseball and drop it into the display for posterity.
+The kids can even sign a baseball and drop it into the display for posterity.
 Modern-era players are honored via many exhibitions, as Texas baseball teams draw special attention from people.

 Lone Star love is on display, not just in the exhibits but in the restrooms, too.
 The Ladies Room adorns Texas Rangers red, white, and blue colors, and the Mens' Room boasts the orange and dark blue of the Houston Astros.

-Car and baseball paraphernalia aren't the only things you find at Woody's.
+Car and baseball memorabilia aren't the only things you'll find at Woody's.
 The museum's front resembles a drive-in movie theater featuring a large screen that plays clips from old movies.
-In another area, visitors find the replica of a 50s-style diner with shiny red and white vinyl seats and a real jukebox.
+Look for the replica of a 50s-style diner with shiny red and white vinyl seats and a real jukebox while our browsing.
 While it looks authentic, the restaurant doesn't serve food, but it's open for brown bag lunches and, by reservation, group functions.

 Be sure you don't pass by Woody's gift shop without stopping.
-It sits next to the museum in a charmingly replicated like a vintage Texaco gas station.
-The gift shop contains items for every age, but 100% of the proceeds from each purchase go to the charity of your choice, unlike most museum gift shops.
+It sits next to the museum in a charming, vintage Texaco gas station.
+The gift shop contains items for every age, and100% of the proceeds from each purchase go to the charity of your choice.

 Two Texans, the late Danny Lee "Woody" Wood and his wife, Patti, collected classic cars and baseball cards for over 20 years together.
 After Woody died in 2016, Patti decided to place the collection in a free museum that everyone could enjoy.
 On opening day in 2018, she dedicated the attraction to the glory of God in memory of Woody.
-The couple's personal history, love for cars, baseball, friends, and family are evident in a series of large murals painted throughout the museum.
+Admire the couple's personal history, love for cars, baseball, friends, and family on display in a series of large murals painted throughout the museum.

 The site has become a popular tourist attraction and serves as a gathering place for many community events.
-Woody's honors and extends a special welcome to all former and active military members and first responders, including their service dogs.
-They are invited to sign their names in a unique area that marks their hard work and sacrifice.
+Woody's honors and extends a special welcome to all former and active military members and first responders, including their service dogs, inviting them to sign their names in a unique area that marks their hard work and sacrifice.